 At this point, greed takes over as buyers jump back into the stock.
 If the stock makes a reversal, it can trigger more buying.
 If the stock rises to the resistance level and breaks out, investors may experience the fear of missing out (FOMO).
 This phenomenon causes a buying frenzy to new resistance levels as the old resistance becomes a support level.

-The daily candlestick chart on Draft Kings Inc. NASDAQ: DKNG illustrates the resistance levels with red horizontal trend lines and support levels with green horizontal support lines.
+The daily candlestick chart on Draft Kings Inc. (NASDAQ: DKNG) illustrates the resistance levels with red horizontal trend lines and support levels with green horizontal support lines.
 DKNG peaks at the $34.49 resistance level and reverses back down to a support level of $25.41 as buyers step in to bounce the stock back up to a new resistance level at $32.65.

 Upon peaking at $32.65, selling reverses DKNG to a new support of $27.20 as buyers bid back up the stock.
-Support and resistance levels can be good entry or exit levels on longs and shorts
+Support and resistance levels can be good entry or exit levels on longs and shorts.

 Identifying stock support and stock resistance levels can be simplified by utilizing stock charts, like candlesticks or bar charts.
 It's also important to prioritize the time period since a smaller time frame may have a different support resistance than a longer chart.
 Let's look at how to find levels of support and resistance using candlestick charts.

+Using candlestick charts, you can use multiple methods to find support and resistance levels.
 The simplest method is to apply a moving average indicator to the stock chart.
 Moving averages are great indicators of support and resistance.
 Most charting platforms have basic indicators, like moving average lines.
 You must select the number of periods and the time frame for the moving average.
 Some commonly used periods are the 5, 15, 20, 50 and 200.
-A moving average is a dynamic resistance and support indicator that changes dynamically with the stock price.

-The daily candlestick chart on DraftKings Inc. NASDAQ: DKNG has a 20-period exponential moving average line.
+The daily candlestick chart on DraftKings has a 20-period exponential moving average line.
 Observe how the price bounces off the 20-period exponential moving average, making higher lows on pullbacks.
 As DKNG makes higher highs on the bounces and higher lows on the pullbacks, it illustrates the uptrend driven by buying demand as buyers step in front of each other, bidding higher for shares.
 DKNG bounced five consecutive times as the 20-period exponential moving average rose from $22.65 on its first bounce to $30.05 on the final bounce.
 The 20-period exponential moving average could be traded as an entry-level to buy long into an uptrend and a trailing stop-loss if you are already long DKNG.

 While moving averages are dynamic support and resistance levels, horizontal and diagonal trendlines are static support and resistance lines.
 Most charting platforms and software have drawing tools that enable you to plot horizontal and diagonal trendlines.